practicaldsc/study/problems/disc04/dsc10-fa22-mid-q2.md

 Assume that:

 - The only four values in the `"Brand"` column are `"Tesla"`, `"BMW"`, `"Audi"`, and `"Nissan"`.
-- We have already run `import babypandas as bpd` and `import numpy as np`.
+- We have already run `import pandas as pd` and `import numpy as np`.

 **Tip:** Open this page in another tab, so that it is easy to refer to this data description as you work through the exam.

 # BEGIN SUBPROB